DAPHNIS HYPOTHOUS (Cramer, 1780)

 Full-grown green form larva of Daphnis hypothous crameri.
 Image: Mell, 1922b Full-grown brown form larva of Daphnis hypothous crameri.
 Photo: Mell, 1922b

 PUPA: 60--80mm.
-Similar to that of D. nerii, but with a thin black line running along the proboscis, over the head and along the whole dorsal surface, terminating, in this species, in a broad, triangular cremaster tipped with two points.
+Similar to that of Daphnis nerii, but with a thin black line running along the proboscis, over the head and along the whole dorsal surface, terminating, in this species, in a broad, triangular cremaster tipped with two points.
 The spiracles are located in a dark lateral band which runs parallel to two others along the ventral surface of the abdomen.
 Formed in a loosely spun cocoon among debris on the ground.
 Does not overwinter.

 Pupa of Daphnis hypothous crameri.
 Image: Mell, 1922b Pupa of Daphnis hypothous crameri.
 Image: Mell, 1922b